-I am looking to adopt a child or sibling group of two or three, preferably under the age of 13.
+I am looking to adopt a child or sibling group of two or three, preferably under the age of 14.
 I am hoping for a male or mixed/male group.
-I am hoping my children to be of Caucasian, Hispanic, Bi-racial, Native American, Pacific Islander, mixed, or unknown.
+I am hoping my children to be of Caucasian, Hispanic, Bi-racial, African American, Native American, Pacific Islander, mixed, or unknown.
 As a single parent, I would consider any child with mild disabilities, and can consider moderate disabilities on a case by case basis.
 I have a psychology and education background, so I have experience with learning disabilities, abuse (physical and sexual), and neglect needs.
 I would love children that look forward to having a dog, as my Golden Retriever is very excited about meeting them.

 A perfect fit would be children who want to be loved unconditionally, not only by their Mom (me), but their grandfather, aunts, uncles, many cousins and extended family, which are all in the area.
 Children who like adventures, traveling, and learning something new every day would benefit from being part of my family, as I would most definitely benefit from being their Mom.
 I enjoy spending a lot of time with my family and friends, most of whom have children.

 My name is Wendy, and I have been a full time middle school teacher for twenty two years.
 I love teaching most when I can help a child realize his or her true brilliance.
 While teaching has brought me a stable and fulfilling career, I have many other hobbies and passions.
 I love to travel.
 I have fond memories from my childhood family vacations and road trips.
 A few years ago I had even retraced one of the trips we did as a child, and called my Mom and Dad to give them my updates.
 I want to share with my children the love for the outdoors and adventure.
 My other true passion is photography.
 In the past five years, I have taken my hobby of taking pictures and scrapbooking to a full professional photography business.